 In 1981, he was named head coach of the Dauphin Kings and led them to provincial championships in 1982 and 1983.
 After four years as head coach, McDill stepped down in 1985 to concentrate on other business interests.

 On November 3, 2012, Jeff McDill passed away at the age of 56.
-He leaves a legacy of a memorable playing career as a tough playmaking right winger, developing youth as a coach in Dauphin, Manitoba and achieving his dream as one of 395 players to appear in exactly one National Hockey League game.
+He leaves a legacy of a memorable playing career as a tough playmaking right-winger, developing youth as a coach in Dauphin, Manitoba and one of 395 players to appear in exactly one National Hockey League game.